The definition of “adventure” is an unusual and exciting, typically hazardous, experience or activity.

 The thing is, this kind of photography is a way for people to express themselves differently.
 And sometimes it even expresses things that they never saw in themselves before.

 Adventure photography is a subset of documentary photography in that it photographs real life in a documentary way but with a specific activity in mind.
-This can be easier on the client because it helps them feel like they have an activity to do while being photographed and its way more fun then living our normal life for photos.
+This can be easier on the client because it helps them feel like they have an activity to do while being photographed and it’s way more fun than living our normal life for photos.

 So what activities would you like to do that then can feature your family in their brightest moments?
 Would you like to go on a hike?
 Go to the zoo?
 Watch a movie at home?
 Go swimming at the lake?